Update social network connection options during group creation

-#12 Updated by Boone Gorges about 1 year ago
+#12 Updated by Boone Gorges over 1 year ago

 Thanks, Dan!
 General approach looks good to me.
 With some styling cleanup, I think this'll be a big improvement to what we already have, and might be a good model for rethinking our user social media fields, especially during registration.

 I've attached a gif showing the interface, for the benefit of Paige and others.

 Having to click "Add Account" after filling in a field doesn't seem quite right to me.
 The "Add" button feels like it ought to add empty fields, which I must then fill in.
 What do others think?